 I’m from the Island of Mull in Scotland and have a background in marketing.
 When I got into that industry, digital marketing was relatively new, we had to make it up as we went along.
 I jumped into it, studying white papers and learning on the fly.
 I started by working in the realm of social media, setting up a new location for a London company based in Cape Town South Africa.
 “Social media?”
 I asked myself, is that people sitting together reading newspapers?
 Despite my lack of social marketing experience, fortunately, my business acumen served me well.

 I later joined a well-established marketing agency called ClickThinking that was bought up by a bigger company called I-Prospect (part of the Aegis Media Group).
 Initially, I established a new social media department and later identified an opportunity to unify above, through and below the line marketing approaches and disciplines in order to give our clients more strategic and streamlined marketing campaigns.
 Working with two impressive and pioneering fellow colleagues, Nici and Reinhardt, I took on a role that had previously not existed, Integration Strategist.
 Working with 6 individual agencies from TV to Radio, Out of Home, traditional and Digital sectors I compiled combined strategies that saw huge success on a global scale.
-At that time, African Impact was one of my clients.
+At that time, TravelBud’s partner organization, who manages the Wildlife Conservation program, was one of my clients.

 My wife Stacey is a trained and very successful interior designer who at the time was running a design company.
 Both of us had come from conservation backgrounds.
 Back in Scotland, my parents established and ran a whale watching company (Sea Life Surveys), which was one of the first in Europe, later giving life to the Hebridean Whale and Dolphin Trust (HWDT), an influential scientific entity.
 I worked as a marine guide for many years aboard our various boats.
 Stacey’s mum works with the World Wide Fund for Nature (WWF) and Stacey had been actively involved for much of her upbringing.
-We always wanted to get back into the conservation realm and we were both reaching the end of our desire to remain in the corporate world we approached Greg and Andrew the founder and senior directors of African Impact* to discuss possible opportunities.
+We always wanted to get back into the conservation realm and we were both reaching the end of our desire to remain in the corporate world we approached the organization’s founders to discuss possible opportunities.

 Upon arrival at the project location, we were initially set with the task of winding down the existing conservation projects as we had met the commitments that we had initially (some 8 years earlier) set with the reserve management and ecological teams.
 Further, we were also charged with finding a new location to establish projects where we could take our powerful project impacts.
 What became clear to us was that an area in need, where we would be able to assist in the Greater Kruger area of South Africa.